dw-dengwei/google-scholar-mask/README.md

 ![alt text](assets/mask.png)

 2. Click `Export` or `Import` button to export or import the mask status of articles.
-If you wish to share the mask status with other devices, you can export the mask status and import it on the other them.
+If you wish to share the mask status with other devices, you can export the mask status and import it on them.
 ![alt text](assets/sl.png)